WE ARE NOW OPEN!

-A 21 year old patient came to see our doctors at our Round Rock, Texas area plastic surgery clinic to talk about breast enhancement.Our doctors spent time talking with her about the technical aspects of breast augmentation and, she had the opportunity to try on different implant sizes so she coul...
+This 28-year-old patient came to see our doctors at the Austin, Texas area plastic surgery clinic to talk about breast enhancement.Our doctor spent time talking with her about the technical aspects of breast augmentation and, ultimately she decided silicone breast implants.Her operation took abou...

-This 24-year-old patient came to see our doctors with interest in breast augmentation.
+This 29-year-old patient came to see our doctors with interest in breast augmentation.
 She wished to enhance the size and shape of her breasts.
-Like many patients who come to our doctors from Killeen, Texas and other surrounding Austin towns, she wanted to increase her breast size from a A/B-cup...
+Like many patients who come to our doctors from Killeen, Texas and other surrounding Austin towns, she wanted to increase her breast size from a A-cup to...

 Keep in mind that each patient is unique and your results may vary.View All Before & After Photos View All Cases Request a Consultation

 Every woman has her own personal reasons for considering breast enlargement.
 These reasons often include:

 Our surgeons at Synergy Plastic Surgery are Keller Funnel certified.
 This FDA-approved device helps our surgeons insert silicone breast implants in the safest way using very small incisions.
 With the Keller Funnel, the implant is kept completely sterile, minimizing the chance of infection.
 This unique device allows for precise implant placement through much smaller incisions.
 It also minimizes your time in the operating room.Learn more about the Keller Funnel Learn More